cole-trapnell-lab/monocle2-rge-paper/README.md

-#Analysis for "Reversed graph embedding resolves complex single-cell trajectories"
+# Analysis for "Reversed graph embedding resolves complex single-cell trajectories"

 ## Introduction
-This distribution includes all analysis and figure generation performed for our manuscript, "Reversed graph embedding resolves complex single-cell trajectories".
+This distribution includes all analysis and figure generation performed for our paper, [Reversed graph embedding resolves complex single-cell trajectories](https://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4402.html).
 In order to run all the code included, you need to install six packages we prepared for this project (See more details in file install_packages.R).

 # Jupyter notebook:
 A remarkable result of Monocle 2 is its capability to automatically resolve complicate developmental trajectory.
 In addition to all code we have wrote, we also provided a jupyter notebook to reproduce the developmental trajectory for the Paul (which includes five branch points and six lineages) as well as the Olsson datasets (includes two branch points).
-See the folder Jupyter_notebook
+See the folder `Jupyter_notebook`

+# Citation:
+If you find Monocle 1 or Monocle 2 helps you to analyze the single cell RNA-seq dataset, please cite the following papers:
+1. Monocle 1: Trapnell, Cole, et al. "The dynamics and regulators of cell fate decisions are revealed by pseudotemporal ordering of single cells."
+Nature biotechnology 32.4 (2014): 381-386.
+APA
+2. Monocle 2: Qiu, Xiaojie, et al. "Single-cell mRNA quantification and differential analysis with Census."
+Nature methods 14.3 (2017): 309.
+3. Monocle 2: Qiu, Xiaojie, et al. "Reversed graph embedding resolves complex single-cell trajectories."
+Nature methods (2017).

 # Necessary datasets (for example, gene expression matrix, cell or gene annotation file, etc.) can be downloaded from here:
 https://github.com/cole-trapnell-lab/monocle2-rge-paper